 On March 11th, 2020, the World Health Organization (WHO) declared a world-wide pandemic due to the COVID-19 pandemic.
 In response to this declaration, Governor Larry Hogan declared a State of Emergency in Maryland and took steps to enforce social distancing recommendations to minimize the spread of the virus.
-In following the Governor's Executive Orders, the Maryland Department of Natural Resources suspended all field-related and monitoring activities on March 13th, 2020 until such time that the threat of the virus as subsided, or that protocols are developed that maintain social distancing recommendations during routine monitoring and field activities.

 Due to these extraordinary circumstances, all work, protocols, and time tables outlined in this document are subject to change and revision.
-Addendums may be added to this document that further detail the scope of the work that was accomplished during the time period covered by this document.
+Modifications to planned work that were known at the time this document was prepared are detailed below.
+However, addendums may be added to this document that further detail the scope of the work that was accomplished during the time period covered by this document.